 ICM had originally proposed the ".xxx" domain in 2000, only to see it shelved by ICANN in short order.
 ICM modified the proposal and resubmitted it to ICANN in 2004.
 Some of the critics of the ".xxx" domain name have suggested that ICM's real motives were to sell new domain names and drum up new business, one critic calling it a "land grab".
 ICM officials replied that a number of pornsite operators backed the proposal, and the company still wants to push the idea.

-* INTIMIDATION: According to an article in CNET News ("Your Money Or Your Files" by Joris Evers), writers of malicious software have taken a step up in malevolence by distributing "ransomware" that threatens to delete files from a victim's PC unless a payment is made.
+* INTIMIDATION: According to an article from CNET.com ("Your Money Or Your Files" by Joris Evers), writers of malicious software have taken a step up in malevolence by distributing "ransomware" that threatens to delete files from a victim's PC unless a payment is made.
 The malware, named "Ransom-A" by antivirus company Sophos, gets the user's attention with offensive imagery and text, then says that a file will be deleted every half hour, unless $10.99 USD is handed over.
 The victim is told to pay through Western Union money transfer, and that a disarming code will be provided once the money is paid.

 This is the second malware program to take this approach.
 In March 2006, an earlier program encrypted all the user's files and then demanded $300 USD to decrypt them.
 Sophos officials worry that this is the start of a trend.
 I somewhat doubt it myself.
 I keep backups; if anyone pulled a stunt like this on me, I would assume that my PC was completely compromised and clean it out, accepting some marginal loss of materials.BACK_TO_TOP

-* THREE GORGES DAM ERECTED: According to BBC WORLD Online, the structure of the controversial Three Gorges Dam across the Yangtze River in China is now complete, and the waters are beginning to fill up behind it.
+* THREE GORGES DAM ERECTED: According to an article from BBC.com, the structure of the controversial Three Gorges Dam across the Yangtze River in China is now complete, and the waters are beginning to fill up behind it.
 Turbines and other systems still need to be installed, but when it's fully operational in 2009, it will be the biggest hydroelectric dam ever built.
 It is 2,309 meters (1.4 miles) wide and 185 meters (607 feet) tall.
 The dam itself will have 26 power turbines providing a total of 18 gigawatts of power, with ten more turbines to be installed in underground channels following 2010.
 A lock system currently allows vessels to move over the dam, with a ship elevator planned for a 2009 opening.

 Although the notion of damming the Yangtze was proposed by the founder of the Chinese Republic, Dr. Sun Yatsen, and considered by Mao Zedong, work didn't begin until 1993, when President Jiang Zemin began the project.
 Officially, the dam cost $25 billion USD, but most believe that is a substantial underestimate.